Pteratato/Ratcliff_Village/Ratcliff_Village_05.md

 Jeremy pinned her with those black eyes, his expression unreadable.
 “I would like nothing more, Joseph, but your Aunt Akasha is anxious to meet you.
 She’s waiting for us at the clinic.
 I don’t know how long her patience will last.”

 “Okay.”
 Joseph’s expression turned thoughtful.
-“Can we eat first?” a slight smile tugged at Jeremy’s lips.
+“Can we eat first?”

+A slight smile tugged at Jeremy’s lips.
 “I believe a small feast is being prepared for you at this very moment.”

 “Cool.
-Can mom come too?”
+Can mom come, too?”

-Of course, Ashlynn, my cook, “Jeremy explained, “is making your mother’s favorite.
+"Of course.
+Ashlynn, my cook, is making your mother’s favorite.
 Your grandmother is welcome as well.”

-“I’ll pass, Ginny interjected.
+“I’ll pass," Ginny interjected.
 “But I appreciate the offer.
 I’ll stay behind and unpack.”

-“Are you sure mom?”
+“Are you sure, mom?”
 Amber asked.
-“We could just put the food in the fridge and I’ll unpack later.”
+“We could just put the food in the fridge and I’ll unpack the rest later.”

 “It’s been a long day and I’m tired.”
 Ginny pinned her daughter with a meaningful gaze.
 “But you need to do this.”

-“Did you hear that mom?”
+“Did you hear that, mom?”
 Joseph’s dark eyes twinkled with mischief.
 “Ashlynn, his cook, is making your favorite.”

-“I heard.”
-Her stomach gave her a small heave of protest.
+“I heard,” Amber replied, and her stomach gave a small heave of protest.